Frequently asked questions

 As a MSc student, you are also qualified for more study related jobs and international companies in Copenhagen search for English speaking students from time to time.
 Some international students find jobs within language teaching.

 There are several ways of learning Danish during your stay in Copenhagen.
 As a start, you can participate in the three-week pre-semester language course along with other international and exchange students at the University of Copenhagen.
-For further information, visit the International Office.
+For further information, visit the International Education.

 Another way to learn the language is to participate in social activities with Danish students at the Department of Anthropology or University of Copenhagen.
 Follow these links: